| Code | Name of the Course Unit | Semester | In-Class Hours (T+P) | Credit | ECTS Credit |

 | Objectives of the Course Unit: | It's aimed to gain knowledge, skills, and attitudes regarding the physical and chemical properties, classification, functions, and analyses of food components (water, carbohydrates, proteins, lipids, vitamins, and minerals). |

-| Contents of the Course Unit: | The chemical and functional properties of carbohydrates, proteins, fats, water, minerals, and vitamins found in food structures, along with relevant laboratory applications. |
+| Contents of the Course Unit: | Introduction to food chemistry, chemical and functional properties of carbohydrates, proteins, lipids, water, minerals, and vitamins present in foods, and experimental determination methods used in food chemistry. |

 |---|